ka-r-ol/Xpdfcat/README.md

 In GUI window You select PDF files and decide their sequence and pages to be included in the output merged PDF file.

-# Content
-1. Installation
-2. Usage

 # Installation

 #### prerequesites

 Components required in the enviroment:
     * python3
-    with following modules:
+    with the following modules:
       * tkinter
       * PyPDF2

-* _tested on Ubuntu, Mac, Windows 10_
+ _tested on Ubuntu, Mac, Windows 10_

-* _python2 not supported_
+ _python2 not supported_

 ##### using git

 ```
 $ git clone https://github.com/ka-r-ol/Xpdfcat
 ```
 Xpdfcat.pyw script is the only file needed and may be copied to any place on the local disk.

 ##### or install manually